nicholasjgreen/kafka-to-hbase/docs/k2hb-configurations.md

     The name of the column family to store topic message counts in
 * **K2HB_HBASE_TOPIC_QUALIFIER**
     The name of the column qualifier to store topic message counts in
+* **K2HB_HBASE_BYPASS**
+    When set to true no records will be written to HBase, but S3 and manifest writing will continue

 #### Kafka